PixiEditor/PixiEditor/src/README.md

 - Action: A piece of data with info about something that's been done, e.g. "Delete layer with some GUID"; "Undo"; "Redo".
 - Changeable: A part of the document state.
 The document itself is a Changeable, any Layer is also a changeable.
 All a Changeable does is stores the current state of itself.
 - Change: A class that lets you mutate a Changeable in some way.
 A change has `Apply` and `Revert` functions.
 For example, when deleting a layer a new Change is created.
 It first gets initialized, then applied.
 If Undo is called, it gets reverted.
-On initilization the current state of the layer is saved in the change.
+On initialization the current state of the layer is saved in the change.
 On applying the change the layer gets deleted from the document state.
 On reverting the change the layer gets recreated using the previously saved data.
 - UpdateableChange: A type of change that has `ApplyTemporarily` and `Update` functions.
 These can be called multiple times before the regular `Apply` function is called. `Revert` here should revert to a state before `ApplyTemporarily` was called for the first time.
 Used for changes that can be updated in real time, like the opacity slider.
 - ChangeInfo: A piece of data describing the changes made to the state by a Change.
 It is returned by the `Apply` and `Revert` functions of the Change class.